 ✵The TCM herbalism is also known as pharmaceutics of Traditional Chinese Medicine, or Chinese pharmaceutics, is the branch of health science dealing with the preparation, dispensing, and proper utilization of Chinese herbs.
 It is majorly composed of Introduction of Chinese Medicinals, Classification of Chinese Herbs, Formulas, and Patent medicines.

-(1).Citrus aurantium L.: The Citrus aurantium L., is a plant of the Rutaceae family and Citrus L. genus, it is commonly known as "Citrus aurantium L", "Bitter orange, Seville orange, sour orange, bigarade orange, or marmalade orange", or "Suan Cheng", or "Suan Cheng Zhi Shi".
-Small trees, dense branches and leaves, thorns, long branches of thorns up to 8 cm.
-Leaves dark green, rather thick, obovate, base narrowly pointed, 1~3 cm long, 0.6~1.5 cm wide, or few winged leaves of individual species.
+(1).Citrus aurantium L.: The Citrus aurantium L. is a plant of the Rutaceae family and Citrus L. genus, it is commonly known as "Citrus aurantium L", "Bitter orange, Seville orange, sour orange, bigarade orange, or marmalade orange", or "Suan Cheng", or "Suan Cheng Zhi Shi".
+Small trees, dense branches, and leaves, thorns, long branches of thorns grow up to 8 cm.
+Leaves are dark green, rather thick, obovate, base narrowly pointed, 1~3 cm long, 0.6~1.5 cm wide, or few winged leaves of individual species.

-acemes with few flowers, sometimes accompanied by axillary solitary flowers, with a unisexual tendency, namely stamen development, pistil degeneration; Flower buds elliptic or suborbicular; Calyx 5 or 4 lobed, sometimes thickened after anthesis, glabrous or individual species covered; Flower size is different, flower diameter is 2~3.5 cm; 20~25 stamens, usually with multiple strands at base.
+Racemes with few flowers, sometimes accompanied by axillary solitary flowers, with an unisexual tendency, namely stamen development, pistil degeneration; Flower buds are elliptic or suborbicular; Calyx is 5 or 4 lobed, sometimes thickened after anthesis, glabrous or individual species covered; Flower size is different, flower diameter is 2~3.5 cm; 20~25 stamens, usually with multiple strands at the base.

-Fruit round or oblate, slightly thick to very thick, hard to peel, orange yellow to vermilion, uneven cell size, uneven, solid or half full, gourd 10~13, fruit sour, sometimes bitter or both specific smell; Seeds numerous and large, often ribbed, cotyledon milky white, single or multiple embryo.
+The fruit is round or oblate, slightly thick to very thick, hard to peel, orange-yellow to vermilion, uneven size, uneven, solid or half full, gourd 10~13, the fruit is sour, sometimes bitter or both specific smell; Seeds are numerous and large, often ribbed, the cotyledon is milky white, single or multiple embryones.
 Flowering period: April to May; fruiting period: September to December.

-Ecological environment: The Citrus aurantium L., grows and cultivated along hills, low mountains and rivers and lakes.
-Native to tropical Asia, this tree is now grown throughout the tropics and subtropics.
+Ecological environment: The Citrus aurantium L., grows and is cultivated along hills, low mountains and rivers and lakes.
+It was native to tropical Asia, this tree now grows throughout the tropics and subtropics.
 Orchards of bitter orange are found along the Mediterranean coast.

 Herb Character identification: the lime weight fruit was semispherical, spherical or ovoid, with a diameter of 0.5~2.5 cm.
-The outer surface is dark green or dark brown green, with granular protuberances and wrinkles.
-There were distinct stylopodium impressions on the top, disk residues or fruiting pedicle scars on the base.
-The cut surface is smooth and slightly convex, gray-white, 3~7 mm thick, with 1-2 row sag oil spots scattered around the edges, 7~12 flaps of flesh capsule, and a tan bursa in the center, showing wheel-pattern.
+The outer surface is dark green or dark brown-green, with granular protuberances and wrinkles.
+There were distinct stylopodium impressions on the top, disk residues, or fruiting pedicle scars on the base.
+The cut surface is smooth and slightly convex, gray-white, 3~7 mm thick, with 1-2 row sag oil spots scattered around the edges, 7~12 flaps of flesh capsule, and a tan bursa in the center, showing a wheel-pattern.
 Qualitative hard.
-Smells fresh and aromatic, taste bitter and slightly sour.
+Smells fresh and aromatic, taste bitter, and slightly sour.

-Trait identification: Fruit semispherical, spherical or ovoid, 0.5~2.5 cm in diameter.
-Outer surface black-green or dark-brow-green, with granular processes and wrinkles.
-There are distinct stigma basal marks at the top, disk residue or fruiting stalk exfoliation marks at the base.
+Trait identification: the fruit is semispherical, spherical or ovoid, 0.5~2.5 cm in diameter.
+The outer surface is black-green or dark-brow-green, with granular processes and wrinkles.
+There are distinct stigma basal marks at the top, disk residue, or fruiting stalk exfoliation marks at the base.
 The cut surface is smooth and slightly raised, grayish-white, 3~7 mm thick, with 1-2 lines of concave oil points scattered at the edge, 7~12 petals of the pulp capsule, with a tan capsule in the center, which is like wheel grain.
 Qualitative hard.
-It is fresh, bitter and slightly sour.
+It is fresh, bitter, and slightly sour.

-Flowers white, with short stalks, solitary or in pairs biennial branches axils, often first leaves open, aromatic; 5 sepals, ovate-triangular, 5~6 mm long; 5 petals, obovate-spatulate, 1.5~3 cm long and 0.5~1.5 cm wide; 8~20 stamens or more, of varying length; 1 pistil, ovary subglobose, densely pubescent, 6-8 locules, each with several ovules, style stout short, stigma capitate.
+Flowers are white, with short stalks, solitary or in pairs biennial branches axils, often flowering before leaves grow out, aromatic; 5 sepals, ovate-triangular, 5~6 mm long; 5 petals, obovate-spatulate, 1.5~3 cm long and 0.5~1.5 cm wide; 8~20 stamens or more, of varying length; 1 pistil, ovary subglobose, densely pubescent, 6-8 locules, each with several ovules, style is stout short, stigma capitate.

 Citrus globose, 2~5 cm in diameter, orange when ripe, densely pubescent, with many oil glands, aromatic, short stalks, persistent on branches.
 The seeds are many.
-Flowering period: from April to May; fruiting period: from July to October.
+Its flowering period is from April to May, the fruiting period is from July to October.

 Ecological environment: The Poncirus trifoliata., grows and cultivated along the road and in gardens, as grass hedgerows.
-Prefers bright light, like warm and humid climate, bear 20~28 Deg C low temperature, can flourish.
+It prefers bright light, like a warm and humid climate, bear 20~28 Deg C low temperature, can flourish.
 They prefer slightly acidic soil and are not resistant to alkali.
-Growth rate is moderate.
+The growth rate is moderate.
 Strong branching, resistant to pruning.
-The main root is shallow, many fibrous root.
+The main root is shallow, many fibrous roots.

 (4).Citrus medica Linn.: The Citrus medica L., is a plant of the Rutaceae family and Citrus L. genus, it is commonly known as "Citron Fruit", "Xiang Yuan, Gou Yuan".
-Evergreen trees, 9~11 meters tall.
-Whole plant glabrous, with short spines.
-Leaves alternate; Petiole with obcordate broad wing, about 1/3-l/4 long leaf; Leaf blade leathery, elliptic or oblong, 5~12 cm long, 2~5 cm wide, apex short and obtuse or acuminate, slightly concave, base obtuse, entire or undulate serrate, both surfaces glabrous, with translucent oil gland dots.
+Evergreen trees, grow up to 9~11 meters tall.
+The whole plant is glabrous, with short spines.
+Leaves are alternate; Petiole with obcordate broad wing, about 1/3-l/4 long leaf; Leaf blade is leathery, elliptic or oblong, 5~12 cm long, 2~5 cm wide, the apex is short and obtuse or acuminate, slightly concave, base obtuse, entire or undulate serrate, both surfaces are glabrous, with translucent oil gland dots.